larson-group/clubb_release/Readme.txt

 The static library will be in $(PREFIX)/lib, while the modules will be in the src directory.
 You will need at least the parameterization_interface mod to interface with HOC.

+Addition by Brian:  In addition to the above, you will have to make
+                    reference to the HOC library from the configuration file of the host program.
+Since HOC now uses the Lapack libraries, you will also have to make reference to those.
+Currently, we do not include the Lapack libraries with the HOC download.
+You will have to find them and then download them onto your own computer.

+                    Once you have done this, you can reference them in a line such as the following:

+                    -L/home/griffinb/hoc_v2.2_tuner/lib -lhoc_param -llapack -lblas

+                    Don't forget that you will also have to make reference to the HOC src code.
+You can reference that with a line such as the following:

+                    -I/home/griffinb/hoc_v2.2_tuner/src

 -----------------------------------------------------------------------
 - (2.1) Executing a standalone run: